-Step Command Purpose 1 node (if-isdn)[if- name ]# [no] display emit Enable sending of the display information ele- ment for an isdn interface.
+Step Command Purpose 1 emit Enable sending of the display information element for an isdn interface.
 Default: disabled

 Configuring date/time publishing to terminals (optional)

 ISDN allows to propagate current time and date information from a port configured as network to the connected terminals.
 You can configure each ISDN interface to propagate the current SmartNode system time and date to the connected terminals with the following command: